This website uses cookies to help you make the most of your visit.

 Principle 4.
 Services, including medicines management

-The pharmacy cannot demonstrate that it provides all its services safely.
-It cannot show that it always shares information about the medicines it supplies through its private prescribing service with people’s regular prescribers, where people have given consent for this to happen.
-And it doesn’t adequately record all its consultations.
-However, the pharmacy dispenses medicines safely and stores its medicines appropriately.
+The pharmacy provides all its services safely.
+It regularly shares information about the medicines it supplies through its clinic with people’s regular prescribers, where people have given consent for this to happen.
+And it records all its consultations.
+The pharmacy dispenses medicines safely and stores its medicines appropriately.
+It gets its medicines from reputable sources.
 And the team takes the right action in response to safety alerts and recalls ensuring that people get medicines that are fit for purpose.
-People with different needs can access the pharmacy’s services.

 Principle 5.
 Equipment and facilities